task-proxemics/XLeRobot/README.md

 ### Why "LeRobot" Core?
 - **Cheap Materials** 💴: 90% 3D printed, with cheap motors and electronics.
 - **Easy Assembly** 🔨: Just screw and connect for 2hrs and here it is.
-- **Plug-&-Play** 🧩: see robots work with running a few lines.
+- **Plug-&-Play** 🧩: See robots perform with only running a few lines.
 - **Thriving Community** 🌍: World's largest low-cost robotics community with
-  - Multiple SOTA pretrained AI models🧠, datasets📊, and tools🔨.
+  - Multiple SOTA pretrained AI models🧠, datasets📊, and tools🔨 for direct deploy.
   - Thousands of brilliant minds for brainstrom and discussions🧑‍🤝‍🧑.

 ### Why "XL" Enhancement?